splunk-soar-connectors/msgraphforoffice365/README.md

 [block sender](#action-block-sender) - Add the sender email into the block list
 [unblock sender](#action-unblock-sender) - Remove the sender email from the block list
 [resolve name](#action-resolve-name) - Verify aliases and resolve display names to the appropriate user
-[get mailbox messages](#action-get-mailbox-messages) - Retrieves messages from a specified mailbox folder
+[get mailbox messages](#action-get-mailbox-messages) - Retrieves messages from a specified mailbox folder with advanced functionality

 ## action: 'test connectivity'
 Use supplied credentials to generate a token with MS Graph